-Frances Turner is a practising designer, researcher and Senior Lecturer in Marketing and Entrepreneurial Skills for Fashion and Textiles.
+Frances Turner is a practising textiles, apparel and accessories designer, and a researcher and Senior Lecturer in Marketing and Entrepreneurial Skills for Fashion and Textiles.

-During a long career with Alfred Dunhill Limited based at their central London offices, Frances designed and developed the following product collections: knitwear, casualwear, active performance sportswear, shirting, leather products and accessories; hats, scarves, bags, gloves, handkerchiefs, umbrellas and sports accessories, which were marketed and sold internationally through retail and wholesale in the USA, Far East, Europe and Pacific Basin.
+During a long career with Alfred Dunhill Limited, based in central London but with international travel, Frances designed and developed the following product collections: knitwear, casualwear, active performance sportswear, shirting, leather products and accessories; hats, scarves, bags, gloves, handkerchiefs, umbrellas and sports accessories, which were marketed and sold internationally through retail and wholesale in the USA, Far East, Europe and the Pacific Basin.

 Frances developed clothing, textile products and fabrics whilst working with many premium international manufacturers, yarn and fabric mills including: